impel-intelligence/dippy-bittensor-subnet/README.md

 ## Roadmap

-Given the complexity of creating a State of the art roleplay LLM, we plan to divide the process into 3 distinct phases.
+Given the complexity of creating a state of the art roleplay LLM, we plan to divide the process into 3 distinct phases.

 **Phase 1:**
 - [X] Subnet launch with robust pipeline for roleplay LLM evaluation on public datasets and response length